Creative Foundations Fund

 In addition to the requirements noted above, the lease should not include a break clause (this is one or more parties’ right to end the lease in certain circumstances), should not include a forfeiture on insolvency clause (this is the landlord’s right to end the lease if the tenant becomes insolvent), and must have a permitted user clause that allows the property to be used for cultural and creative purposes.
 The number of years that need to remain on your lease will be calculated from the date of the grant agreement.

-If your lease does not meet these leasehold requirements, you must liaise with your landlord and arrange for a deed of variation of the lease to be completed so that it complies.
+If your lease does not meet our leasehold requirements, you must liaise with your landlord and arrange for a deed of variation of the lease to be completed that complies with our requirements.
 You will be responsible for arranging a deed of variation, but you may include these costs in your full application.
-Arts Council will require you to comply with additional conditions to evidence that these leasehold requirements have been met.
+Arts Council England will require you to comply with additional conditions to evidence that these leasehold requirements have been met.
 These will be set out as conditions in the grant agreement.

 What activity can be supported?